Mohammed7025/Ai-dietitian-and-mental-health-tracker/README.md

 Verify that the .env file is properly formatted and located in the root of your project.

 8. Additional Notes
-For any modifications to the backend or the AI features, feel free to contact me via email at mohammed1020@gmail.com.
+For any modifications to the backend or the AI features, feel free to contact me via email at mohammedroshan1020@gmail.com.

-vbnet
-Copy
-Edit

 ### Key Points:
 1. **Running Multiple Servers**: Since you're running two servers (`server.js` for the main backend and `server1.js` for the chatbot), make sure both are mentioned and easy to run.